Hackerman342/Hackerman342.github.io/experience.md

 **Software Intern – Artificial Intelligence, Observation Planning & Analysis** <br>
 *Jan 2021 – present* <br>

- * Develop key components of the image processing pipeline for a multi-agent visual terrain relative navigation system
+ * Develop key components of the image processing pipeline for a multi-agent visual terrain relative navigation system <!--designed for unmanned surface vessels-->
  <!-- * Develop multi-agent visual SLAM solutions by reconstructing terrain structure from image shapes and features -->
  <!-- * Prototype autonomous systems capable of communicating images, features, and estimates amongst each other -->